mozilla/data-docs/tools/alerts.md

 1\.
 Is this alert just one of a group of similar changes by topic?
 By build?

--   If there's a group by topic (SPDY, URLCLASSIFIER, ...) check to see if the changes are similar in direction/magnitude.
+-   If there's a group by topic (`SPDY`, `URLCLASSIFIER`, ...) check to see if the changes are similar in direction/magnitude.
 They usually are.
 -   If there's a group by build but not topic, maybe a large merge kicked things over.
-Unfortunate, as that'll make finding the source more difficult.
+Unfortunate, as that will make finding the source more difficult.

 2\.
-Open the hg.mozilla.org and alerts.telemetry.mozilla.org links in
+Open the `hg.mozilla.org` and `alerts.telemetry.mozilla.org` links in
 tabs

--   On alerts.tmo, does it look like an improvement or regression?
+-   On `alerts.tmo`, does it look like an improvement or regression?
 (This is just a first idea and might change.
 There are often extenuating circumstances that make something that looks bad into an improvement, and vice versa.)
--   On hg.mo, does the topic of the changed probe exist in the pushlog?
+-   On `hg.mo`, does the topic of the changed probe exist in the pushlog?
     In other words, does any part of the probe's name show up in the summaries of any of the commits?

 3\.
-From alerts.tmo, open the <https://telemetry.mozilla.org> link by
+From `alerts.tmo`, open the <https://telemetry.mozilla.org> link by
 clicking on the plot's title.
 Open another tab to the Evolution View.

--   Is the change temporary? (might've been noticed elsewhere and backed out)
+-   Is the change temporary? (might have been noticed elsewhere and backed out)
 -   Is the change up or down?
 -   Has it happened before?